On C*-algebras associated to right LCM semigroups: Right LCM semigroup C*-algebras

 \begin{cor} Given a right LCM semigroup $S$, let $\tau$ be the action of $S$ on $\DD$ given by conjugation with $v_p$ for $p\in S$.
 If $S$ has an identity, then $\DD\rtimes_\tau S=\clsp\{\iota_S(p)\iota_S(q)^*\mid p,q \in S\}.$ If $S^*=\emptyset$, then $\DD\rtimes_\tau S=\clsp\{\iota_S(p)\iota_S(q)^*\mid p,q \in \tilde{S}\}$ holds. \end{cor}

+Recall that a semigroup $S$ is said to be \emph{right reversible} if $Sp \cap Sq$ is non-empty for all $p,q \in S$, see \cite[§10.3]{Cli-Pre}.
+If $S$ embeds into a group, we refer to the subgroup generated by the image of $S$ as the \emph{enveloping group} of $S$.
+Note that this group is unique up to canonical isomorphism in case it exists.

-\begin{prop} Let $S$ be a right LCM semigroup with identity such that $S$ is right-reversible and its enveloping group $\mathcal{G}=S^{-1}S$ is amenable.
-Then there is a faithful conditional expectation from $C^*(S)$ onto $\DD$ characterised by \eqref{def:Phi-D}. \end{prop}
+\begin{prop} Let $S$ be a right LCM semigroup with identity such that $S$ is right reversible and its enveloping group $\mathcal{G}=S^{-1}S$ is amenable.
+Then there is a faithful conditional expectation from $C^*(S)$ onto $\DD$ characterised by \eqref{def:Phi-D}. \end{prop} \begin{proof} The first observation is that the action $\tau$ admits a left inverse, $\beta$, given by